wodanaz/adaptiPhy/README.md

 ```
 .
 |-- config.yaml
-|-- data
+|-- data/
 |-- .empty
-|-- envs
+|-- envs/
-|-- intermediate_files
+|-- intermediate_files/
-|-- neutral_proxy
+|-- neutral_proxy/
 |-- neutralset.txt
-|-- scripts
+|-- scripts/
 |-- slurm-xxxxxxxxx.out
-|-- slurm_general
+|-- slurm_general/
 |-- slurm-launch-neutral-smk.sh
 |-- Snakefile
-|-- .snakemake
+|-- .snakemake/
 `-- snakemake.done
 ```

 Now, this directory can be used to run your global test of selection.
+The `neutralset.txt` should be provided in the main AdaptiPhy snakemake config.yaml file as: `neutral_set: "neutral_smk/neutralset.txt"`.

 ### AdaptiPhy output ###